- Home

 Hardwood, tiled, and laminate flooring are common features of modern homes – and while they can look elegant and are easier to clean and maintain, they can also make a space feel cold and sterile.

-Rug choices will usually depend on what aesthetics you have in place already, how much foot traffic will pass through the area where the rug will sit (nylon rugs, for example, can be easier to clean), and what sort of vibe you want the rug to bring to the room.
+Rug choices will usually depend on the aesthetics you have in place already, how much foot traffic will pass through the area (nylon rugs, for example, can be easier to clean), and what sort of vibe you want the rug to bring to the room.

-To get some ideas, why not check out this article on 20 of the most joyful rugs to ground a room from House & Garden?
+To get some ideas, why not check out this article on the best rugs to ground a room from House & Garden?

 7. Display your photos